GamalOthman/Bubble-Sort-Visualized/README.md

 # bubbleSortVisualized
 Visualizing the process of bubble sorting an array with colors and step by step.
-It is a simple way to view or learn how bubble sort happens.
+It is a simple way to view and learn how bubble sort happens.

 This program works on Linux terminal because it has colored text, I don't know if it will work on Windows or not.